The Siamese cat breeds in today’s world have two basic body types known as Traditional (Applehead) Siamese, and the Extreme (Wedgehead) Siamese.

 The American Cat Fanciers Association (ACFA) accepts additional colors of Siamese.
 The CFA also recognizes these Siamese breeds but they are placed in a separate category called the Colorpoint Shorthairs.

 There are about 20 types of Siamese cats, depending where you look and the source.
 There are others like the “Snowshoe Siamese” (with white paws) and I have seen pictures of the apricot point, which might be something between a red point and a cream point.
 All of these cats have that vibrant Siamese personality, and gorgeous blue eyes.
+There are also several breeds of cats that are close cousins, whose origin is the Siamese.
+You can find these cats at Siamese Relatives.

 Top of Page - Siamese Cat Breeds